nicovbiljon2/complete-javascript-course/01-Fundamentals-Part-1/starter/README.md

-JavaScript Fundamentals - Part 1
+Learning JavaScript Fundamentals - Part 1:
-Learned about values, variables and the 7 data types.
+What values, variables are and the 7 data types in JavaScript How to create variables and always use descriptive names for your variables.
-How to create variables and always use descriptive names for your variables.
+Use "typeof" to print out what data type each value is.
-Learned to use "typeof" to print out what data type each value is.
+How to use basic operators and how they work.
-Learned about basic operators and how they work.
+Use template literals and if/else statement to make decisions.
-Learned how to use template literals and if/else statement to make decisions.
+Type conversions and coercion and how they work.
-Will keep on update the README file as I progress on with Part 1.
+Truthy and Falsy concept and there is only falsy values: 0, "", undefined, null, NaN Will keep on update the README file as I progress on with Part 1.